The-going/evlproject/content/overview/_index.md

 "dovetail/_index.md" >}}) - which acts as an interface between the companion core and the general purpose kernel.
-This layer introduces a [high-priority execution stage]({{< relref "dovetail/pipeline/_index.md#two-stage-pipeline" >}}) where tasks with real-time requirements should run.
+This layer introduces a [high-priority execution stage]({{< relref "dovetail/pipeline/_index.md#two-stage-pipeline" >}}) on which tasks with real-time requirements should run.
 In other words, with the Dovetail code in, the Linux kernel can plan for running out-of-band tasks in a separate execution context which is not subject to the common forms of serialization the general purpose work has to abide by (e.g. interrupt masking, spinlocks).

 - a compact and scalable [real-time core]({{< relref "core/_index.md"
 >}}), which is intended to serve as a reference implementation for